bgunson/as/README.md

 * <h3 id="docker-way"> Docker :whale: </h3>

     1. Using pre-built images :camera: (recommended)
-        - Container images for both the Proxy and Peer are avaialble on GHCR which can be pulled and used directly.
+        - Container images for both the Proxy and Peer are available on GHCR which can be pulled and used directly.
         - <b>Peer</b>:
             - Create a new local directory for storing ads.
-            - Run `docker run -v -v /path/to/local/ads:peer/ads -p 3000:3000/tcp bgunson/as-peer`
+            - Run `docker run -v /path/to/local/ads:peer/ads -p 3000:3000/tcp bgunson/as-peer`
             - Terminate at any time by pressing Ctrl+C.
             - NB: If you want to run multiple Peers simultaneously, make sure you run the commands on separate directories and change the ports.